The Complete History of 3D Printing: From 1980 to 2023

 The first Makerbot DIY 3D printer kit released in April 2009.
 Makerbot were supporters of the open source community, and their first printer, called Cupcake CNC, could be built entirely from parts downloadable from Thingiverse.
 Demand exploded, and Makerbot had to ask their customers for help to create parts for their backlog of orders.
 Makerbot were becoming the early kings of affordable desktop 3D printers.

 2009 wasn’t just a year for FDM printers however.
 Organovo, a 3D bioprinting firm, managed to create the first 3D printed blood vessel.
-This was managed on a new 3D bioprinter which showed significant promise for the future creation of whole organs such as kidneys and hearts.
+This was managed on a new 3D bioprinter which showed significant promise for the future creation of whole organs such as 3D printed hearts and kidneys.

 In recent years, online 3D printing service companies had sprung up to capitalize on the growing demand for 3D printed parts.
 These services work by allowing users to upload models they have either designed or downloaded, and pay for them to be 3D printed and mailed to their door.
 Some even allow users to sell their designs on an online marketplace and get paid for their designs.